 Go ahead and take a look at the Marlowe film trailer:

 And here’s the introduction to that same picture.
-Note the accompanying song, which makes clear that Marlowe was based on Chandler’s 1949 novel, The Little Sister:
+Note the accompanying song (by Orpheus), which makes clear that Marlowe was based on Chandler’s 1949 novel, The Little Sister:

 The then 60-year-old Mitchum returned to play Marlowe in Michael Winner’s 1978 adaptation of The Big Sleep.
 Only this time, the story wasn’t a period piece and it wasn’t even set in the City of Angels; for no obvious reason, the action was transferred to modern-day London.
 While Winner’s film could be a bit more explicit about pornography and homosexuality than the earlier, Bogart-Bacall version, the movie was weakened by its shift of setting and the fact that the scandal from which Marlowe was protecting his client would have seemed so much more devastating during World War II than it could have during Jimmy Carter’s presidency.
 Unfortunately, I don’t find a trailer for this second Big Sleep anywhere on the Web, but here’s a clip.